Fact #1: Effective feedback can lead to happier employees.

 Fact #2: You don’t need to be a “bad boss” to shudder at the thought of giving negative feedback to an employee.

 Let’s talk about feedback.

-To give feedback effectively is to strike a very delicate balance between directly conveying your point without making your employee feel defensive.
-Feedback is necessary to creating lasting change and, I promise, does not always have to be unpleasant.
+As a boss, giving effective feedback is to strike a very delicate balance between directly conveying your point without making your employee feel defensive.
+Feedback is necessary to create lasting change, and it does not always have to be unpleasant.

 Russ is an imaginary boss (and, simultaneously, an incredibly useful mnemonic device) to help you remember some tips to giving feedback effectively at your next performance review.

-Relate: Take the time to see the situation from your employee’s point of view.
-Doing so will help you frame the comments in a way that is useful.
-Remember – mistakes are almost always accidents and the behavior was probably not intentional.
+- Relate: Take the time to see the situation from your employee’s point of view.
+Doing so will help you frame the comments in a useful way.
+Remember – mistakes are almost always accidents, and the behavior was probably not intentional.

-Specify: In order for feedback to be effective, explain how the behavior affects other employees or the company as a whole.
+- Specify: For feedback to be useful, explain how the behavior affects other employees or the company.
 If the behavior breaks a rule or policy, explain why your company or organization instituted the guidelines in the first place.

-Solve: As you wrap up the discussion, state what you hope the outcome will be and/or seek your employee’s input.
+- Solve: As you wrap up the discussion, state what you hope the outcome will be, and seek your employee’s input.
 By being involved and taking ownership of the solution, your employee is more likely to accept the feedback and feel less defensive because you are asking them for input as well.